willz3/todo-list/README.md

 ### 🚀 About this project
- - This project is a challenge of a to-do list system.
+ - This project is a challenge to create a to-do list system.
  - The template of project is downloaded and it is necessary to implement some methods for the project to work correctly.

 ### 📝 Challenges